|Nikon D4, 14-24mm, ISO 1600, ƒ/6.3, 1/100

-CQ is the ultimate tool to produce simple solutions for complex problems.
-This is what a journalist does when they investigate a story and then distill it down to those nuggets that are digestible by their audience.
+C.Q. is the ultimate tool for producing simple solutions to complex problems.
+Curiosity is what a journalist does when they investigate a story and then distill it down to those nuggets that are digestible by their audience.

 Albert Einstein famously said, “I have no special talents.
 I am only passionately curious.”

-“People with high CQ are more inquisitive and open to new experiences.
+“People with high C.Q. are more curious and open to new experiences.
 They find novelty exciting and are quickly bored with routine.
-They tend to generate many more original ideas and are counter conformists,” says Dr. Tomas Chamorro-Premuzic.
+As a result, they tend to generate many more original ideas and are counter conformists,” says Dr. Tomas Chamorro-Premuzic.
 He is an international authority in personality profiling and psychometric testing.

-Last year Thomas Friedman’s wrote an Op Ed piece in the New York Times called It’s P.Q. and C.Q. as Much as I.Q.
-Friedman says, “…the skill required for every decent job is rising as is the necessity of lifelong learning… those with more P.Q. (passion quotient) and C.Q. (curiosity quotient) to leverage all the new digital tools to not just find a job, but to invent one or reinvent one, and to not just learn but to relearn for a lifetime.”
+Last year Thomas Friedman wrote an Op-Ed piece in the New York Times called It’s P.Q. and C.Q. as Much as I.Q.
+Friedman says, “…the skill required for every decent job is rising as is the necessity of lifelong learning… those with more P.Q. (passion quotient) and C.Q. (curiosity quotient) to leverage all the new digital tools not just to find a job, but to invent one or reinvent one, and to not just learn but to relearn for a lifetime.”

-Did you know that for every job opening, there are three people who are unemployed?
+Did you know that for every job opening, three people are unemployed?
 When it comes to finding your dream job, this isn’t the best news for job seekers.
 However, this does present an opportunity: to create a job that doesn’t exist yet.

-This is the new way of thinking for those entering the job market today.
-This should also be the way all storytellers think.
-They need to think about pitching ideas rather than waiting for editors to come to them with an idea to execute.
+Seeing opportunity is a new way of thinking for those entering the job market today.
+Curiosity should lead the way all storytellers think.
+They must think about pitching ideas rather than waiting for editors to come to them with an assignment.

-Amy Toensing has been a regular contributor to National Geographic magazine for over a decade and was one of the keynote speakers for the Atlanta Photojournalism Seminar which was just a couple weeks ago.
+Amy Toensing has been a regular contributor to National Geographic magazine for over a decade and was one of the keynote speakers for the Atlanta Photojournalism Seminar just a couple of weeks ago.

 Listen to her in this interview:

-Getting out of your comfort zone is what those with high CQ are drawn to everyday.
-Toensing shared how her curiosity of the artists that drew hieroglyphics on the rocks in Australia from thousands of years ago had piqued her curiosity.
-She started to ask questions which led to a lifelong journey of a story about the Aborigines for National Geographic Magazine.
+Getting out of your comfort zone is what those with high C.Q. motivate daily.
+For example, Toensing shared how her curiosity about the artists that drew hieroglyphics on the rocks in Australia thousands of years ago had piqued her interest.
+So she started to ask questions, which led to a lifelong journey of a story about the Aborigines for National Geographic Magazine.

 My mentor Don Rutledge talked about how photographers need to approach their work like a child asking, “Why is the sky blue?”

 We are all born with curiosity.
-This is what causes us to use our senses of touching, smelling and exploring the world around us.
-Sometimes adults have discouraged this curiosity.
-But without curiosity there is little motivation to discover and explore.
-Apathy can set in for us and we can become depressed.
+Curiosity causes us to use our senses to touch, smell, and explore the world around us.
+Unfortunately, sometimes adults discourage this curiosity.
+But without interest, there is little motivation to discover and explore.
+As a result, apathy can set in for us, and we can become depressed.

 If you find yourself in depression and apathy, maybe the key is rekindling your curiosity.
-Take some risks today and explore your world and ask the simple question of Why.
+So take some risks today, explore your world, and ask the simple question of Why?